Mann Kee Awaaz Pratigya: Plot

-It is the story of a woman Pratigya Saxena who will go to any lengths to fight for her rights.
-Krishna Singh Thakur belongs to the Thakur family known for their power in Allahabad.
-The Thakurs, headed by Krishna's father, Sajjan Singh Thakur, are rooted deep in tradition and superstition.
+The story focuses on a young, strong-minded woman, Pratigya Saxena, who will go to any length to fight for her rights, and Krishna Singh Thakur, an uneducated goon.
+The Thakurs, headed by Krishna's father, Sajjan Singh Thakur, hold power in Allahabad, and are rooted deep in tradition and superstition.
 The Saxena family, however, are traditional but believe in progressive thinking and educating their daughters Pratigya and Aarushi.
-Krishna Singh Thakur and Pratigya Saxena eventually fall in love despite seeming incompatible in the beginning.

-Krishna is Pratigya's secret admirer, and he forces her to marry him.
-To protect Pratigya, her elder brother Adarsh Saxena marries Komal Singh Thakur, Krishna's younger sister.
-Pratigya is not satisfied with her marriage, but over time she realises Krishna's genuine love for her.
+Krishna, Pratigya's secret admirer, forces her to marry him.
+To protect Pratigya, her elder brother Adarsh marries Komal, Krishna's younger sister.
+Pratigya is not satisfied with her marriage, but over time she realizes Krishna's genuine love for her and makes it her mission to change Krishna’s patriarchal views and ways.
+Meanwhile, she is constantly taunted by her in-laws, while Krishna’s elder brother, Shakti, beats his wife, Kesar, regularly.